[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Now, what should you do next after you've finished reading this book?

-This reference book is divided into units.
+This textbook is divided into units.

-Just one unit per day is fine.
+Just one unit a day is enough.

 In my case, with that kind of thinking, there were many times when I forced myself to study too hard and ended up spinning my wheels